lav30/KannadaNumeralClassifier/README.md

 ## Results

-Several performance metrics have been utilised to determine the model generalization capability on the test set.
-Accuracy, precision and recall are a few well known metrics used for image data.
-Other metrics such as the ROC curve can also be used to determine how well the model generalizes.
+Several performance metrics have been utilised to determine model generalization capability on the test set.
+Accuracy, precision and recall have been used to determine model prediction ability.
+Other metrics such as the ROC curve is also used to determine how well the model generalizes on previously unseen images.

 ## Citation